yury-yury/yury-yury/README.md

   <img src="https://komarev.com/ghpvc/?username=yury-yury&style=flat-square&color=blue" alt=""/>
 </div>

 ## 👋 Hello guest!
-Here are the modest results of my work.
-I hope there will be more interesting projects to come...
+Here are the results of my work.
+I'm sure there will be more interesting projects ahead...

 <!--
 **yury-yury/yury-yury** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.